 Edvard Munch was born in Norway in 1863 and, with the notable exception of the two decades from 1889 to 1909 spent traveling, studying, working and exhibiting in France and Germany, he lived there until his death in

 1944.
-He was active as a painter from the 1880s until shortly before his death, though the greater part of his oeuvre, and certainly the better known part, was produced before the early 1920s.
+He was active as a painter from the 1880s until shortly before his death, though the greater part of his oeuvre, and certainly the better-known part, was produced before the early 1920s.
 During his lifetime of work, he made one

 of the most significant and enduring contributions to the development of Modernism in the twentieth century.
 In his themes and subject matter, in the manner in which he gave voice to these, and in his handling of paint and the graphic

 Munch's nomadic and self-imposed exile's life in Europe, from his mid-twenties to mid-forties - especially in the cosmopolitan, creatively fertile centers of Paris and Berlin - was undoubtedly vital to the shape of his art.
 It established the necessary detachment from the 'untroubled communal myths' of his homeland and the troubled passage of his young manhood.
-On the one hand he was freed from the constraints of his past, and the real and perceived limitations of provincial life.
-On the other hand he was closely associated with the largely Nordic avant-garde writers and artists of his day who shared and promoted his belief in the necessity of using private, subjective experience to create 'universal' statements and imagery. this was the ambience in which Munch's originality and personal convictions flourished.
-His was the beginning of an age which celebrated the life of the individual rather than of community or society.
+On the one hand, he was freed from the constraints of his past, and the real and perceived limitations of provincial life.
+On the other hand he was closely associated with the largely Nordic avant-garde writers and artists of his day who shared and promoted his belief in the necessity of using private, subjective experience to create 'universal' statements and imagery. this was the ambiance in which Munch's originality and personal convictions flourished.
+His was the beginning of an age that celebrated the life of the individual rather than of community or society.

 Perhaps more than any other artist, Munch has given pictorial shape to the inner life and psyche of modern man, and is thus a precursor in the development of modern psychology.
 His images of existential dread, anxiety, loneliness and the